wundergraph/cosmo/CONTRIBUTING.md

 All services work with environment variables.
 You can find the default values in the `.env.example` file.
 Please copy the variables to `.env` (the same for studio but with `.env.local`) and adjust the values to your needs.

-Bootstrapping your development environment is easy.
+Bootstrapping Cosmo for local development is easy.
 Just run the following commands in order:

 ```shell
 # 1️⃣ Setup the repository, build libraries and start all services (Wait a few seconds until Keycloak is ready)